FelixMKoch/REGEL-CLI/README.md

 	- [Gradle](https://gradle.org/) if you want to build with that

 ## How to Run REGEL on CLI
+- Gradle
-- Gradle: ./gradlew run
+	´´´bash ./gradlew run ´´´

+- IntelliJ IDEA
-- IntelliJ IDEA: git clone https://github.com/FelixMKoch/REGEL-CLI.git
+	´´´bash git clone ...´´´

 ## Known Problems / Bugs
-- Running this program several times it sometimes happened that I found bugs while executing (files not being created etc.).
+Running this program several times it sometimes happened that I found bugs while executing (files not being created etc.).
-- Due to further trying I found out that those bugs mostly appeared when running this Single-Threaded.
+Due to further trying I found out that those bugs mostly appeared when running this Single-Threaded.
-- Because of the given task this should be run Single-Threaded, else I would prefer to run this application on more than one thread.
+Because of the given task this should be run Single-Threaded, else I would prefer to run this application on more than one thread.